xxczaki/deepin-snazzy/README.md

 ## Note

-Don't change your theme after installation, because it will override the configuration file!
+Don't change your theme (using menu) after installation, because it will override the configuration file!

 ## Related